-One reason for WordPress’ popularity is the wide range of available plugins – add-ons that enhance the platform’s core functionality.
+One reason for WordPress’ popularity is the wide range of available plugins.
+Theses are add-ons that enhance the platform’s core functionality.
 While plugin choice is a personal decision based on the additional functionality you desire, some are downright essential – and in fact, we’ve presented a number of them in our previous article on how to get started blogging.

-- Yoast SEO.
-Your blog can’t get popular if people can’t find you in search engines.
+- SEO: Your blog can’t get popular if people can’t find you in search engines.
 That’s where Yoast SEO comes in.
 This plugin will help you sort out your onsite SEO helping you boost traffic.

-- VaultPress.
-Lastly we recommend VaultPress for regular website backups.
-Some hosting companies will provide daily backups of your site but here at WPExplorer we believe in being safe rather than sorry.
-VaultPress backs up everything (posts, images, etc) and it includes the powerful Akismet spam blocker too.
-For just $9 that’s peace of mind you won’t want to miss.
+- Security: While you can choose a full-featured option such as iThemes Security Pro, we like (and use) VaultPress.
+This plugin takes comprehensive website backups for you.
+Some hosting companies will provide daily backups of your site but VaultPress backs up literally everything (posts, images, etc) and it includes the powerful Akismet spam blocker to boot.
+For just $39/year that’s peace of mind you won’t want to miss.

 Of course there are ton’s of other plugins for customizing your theme, adding custom post types,

 Unfortunately, some images can take a up a lot of space and slow down your website.
-Fortunately, there are ways to optimize them to take up as little space as possible, and we’ve previously written a guide to help you get started.
-For a selection of plugins that can help, check another of our previous articles.
+Fortunately, there are easy ways to optimize images them to ensure you maintain quality while also compressing image files to take up as little space as possible.

 Bonus Tips for Fashion & Beauty Bloggers